 Confidentiality: We Don’t Judge – We Defend

-Once you’ve retained Carl Haggard, everything say is protected by Attorney-Client Privilege, which Carl takes very seriously.
+Once you’ve retained Carl Haggard, everything said is protected by Attorney-Client Privilege, which Carl takes very seriously.
 Knowing that you have full confidentiality, there is no need to lie or conceal facts.
 We don’t judge – we defend.
 We need the truth for an honest evaluation and to provide you the strongest legal defense possible.
 Also, we will not talk to any relative about your case without your permission

 When criminal defense attorney Carl Haggard walks into the courtroom on your behalf, his sterling reputation precedes him.
 Carl’s reputation is the foundation for his legal defense against charges of sex crimes, drug possession, DWI, theft, robbery, assault with a deadly weapon, fraud or forgery, domestic violence … all misdemeanor charges, felony charges, as well as federal criminal offenses.